TrampolineRTOS/trampoline/examples/ppc/multicore/blink_1c/README.md

 #Trampoline examples for PowerPC target

 This is a simple blink example, tested and working for MPC5643L target using Cosmic Software compiler.
-An alarm wakes up a task which will control the led.
+An alarm wakes up a task which will turn on/off the led.

 ##Compile example
 To compile the example, you will need to install the VLE evaluation tools Cosmic